ByAUJay

 Core Components

-- Identity Layer: DIDs registered on blockchain (Ethereum, Tezos, Solana).
+- Identity Layer: This is where DIDs get registered on various blockchains like Ethereum, Tezos, and Solana.

-- Reputation Layer: On-chain smart contracts aggregating credential attestations and user interactions.
+- Reputation Layer: This layer uses on-chain smart contracts to gather all the credential attestations and user interactions.

-- Verification Layer: Off-chain verifiers validating VCs and updating reputation scores securely.
+- Verification Layer: Off-chain verifiers come into play here, checking the VCs and securely updating the reputation scores.

 Workflow Example

-- A partner company issues a VC attesting to the startup’s project quality, signed with their private key.
+- A partner company rolls out a VC that vouches for the quality of the startup’s project, all sealed up with their private key.

-- The VC contains claims like "Project X adheres to security standards," and is linked to the startup’s DID.
+- This VC features claims such as "Project X meets security standards” and is tied directly to the startup’s DID.

-- The startup stores the VC in a secure wallet or decentralized storage (IPFS, Arweave).
+- The startup keeps the VC safe in a secure wallet or uses decentralized storage options like IPFS or Arweave.

-- Off-chain verifiers validate the VCs, then submit reputation attestations to the smart contract.
+- After that, off-chain verifiers take a look at the VCs and send their reputation attestations over to the smart contract.

-- The smart contract aggregates verified credentials and interaction data, computing a reputation score.
+- The smart contract pulls together verified credentials and interaction data to figure out a reputation score.

 Case Study: Decentralized Freelance Platform